Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Right Mini Cooper Insurance
+How to Buy the Cheapest Mini Cooper Insurance

-Getting lower rates on insurance for a Mini Cooper requires avoiding accidents and claims, having a good credit score, being claim-free, and possibly higher deductibles.
-Invest time comparing rates at every other renewal by requesting quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from insurance agencies where you live.
+Getting lower rates on Mini Cooper insurance takes having a good driving record, having good credit, avoid buying unnecessary coverage, and consideration of higher deductibles.
+Make time to compare rates every year by getting rate quotes from direct companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.